Quinine: Available forms

 Quinine is a basic amine and is usually provided as a salt.
 Various existing preparations include the hydrochloride, dihydrochloride, sulfate, bisulfate and gluconate.
-In the United States, quinine sulfate is commercially available in 324-mg tablets under the brand name Qualaquin.
+In the United States, quinine sulfate is commercially available in 324 mg tablets under the brand name Qualaquin.

 All quinine salts may be given orally or intravenously (IV); quinine gluconate may also be given intramuscularly (IM) or rectally (PR).
-The main problem with the rectal route is that the dose can be expelled before it is completely absorbed; in practice, this is corrected by giving a further half dose.
+The main problem with rectal administration is that the dose can be expelled before it is completely absorbed; in practice, this is corrected by giving a further half dose.
 No injectable preparation of quinine is licensed in the US; quinidine is used instead.

 Beverages

-Quinine is a flavor component of tonic water and bitter lemon drink mixers.
+Quinine is a flavor component of tonic water and bitter lemon soft drinks.
 On the soda gun behind many bars, tonic water is designated by the letter "Q" representing quinine.

 Tonic water was initially marketed as a means of delivering quinine to consumers in order to offer anti-malarial protection.
 According to tradition, because of the bitter taste of anti-malarial quinine tonic, British colonials in India mixed it with gin to make it more palatable, thus creating the gin and tonic cocktail, which is still popular today.
 While it is possible to drink enough tonic water to temporarily achieve quinine levels that offer anti-malarial protection, it is not a sustainable long-term means of protection.

 In France, quinine is an ingredient of an apéritif known as quinquina, or "Cap Corse", and the wine-based apéritif Dubonnet.
 In Spain, quinine (also known as "Peruvian bark" for its origin from the native cinchona tree) is sometimes blended into sweet Malaga wine, which is then called "Malaga Quina".
 In Italy, the traditional flavoured wine Barolo Chinato is infused with quinine and local herbs, and is served as a digestif.
-In Scotland, the company A.G.
+In Britain, the company A.G.
 Barr uses quinine as an ingredient in the carbonated and caffeinated beverage Irn-Bru.
 In Uruguay and Argentina, quinine is an ingredient of a PepsiCo tonic water named Paso de los Toros.
 In Denmark, it is used as an ingredient in the carbonated sports drink Faxe Kondi made by Royal Unibrew.